ss2552/Guide_3DS/docs/it_IT/key-information.md

 ::::

-:::: details (solo Windows) Estensioni dei file
+:::: details What are file extensions?

 ::: info